Home / Mica Regulation

 What are the effects of MiCA regulation?

 MiCA has introduced a unified legal framework for crypto assets that will cover the entirety of the European Union.
-Under MiCA, entities formerly known as VASPs will be deemed as CASPs, and all legal entities applying for a CASP license in any of the European jurisdictions will have to meet the licensing requirements as established in the new regulation.
+Under MiCA, entities formerly known as VASPs will have to transition to the CASP status, and all legal entities applying for a CASP license in any of the European jurisdictions will have to meet the licensing requirements as established in the new regulation.
 MiCA has also introduced a new classification of tokens, dividing them into e-money tokens (EMTs), asset-referenced tokens (ARTs), and other crypto assets.

 Does MiCA apply to utility tokens?

 Utility tokens under MiCA shall be classified into the 3rd group (‘other crypto-assets’).
-These tokens are not subject to the new regulations since they do not derive their value from other assets and are fully decentralized.
+Utility tokens generally fall under Title II and require a white paper, unless the service they access is already operational.
 Note that there are still a few requirements imposed, if the token gives access to a service that is not operational, and on the duration of the public offering of such a token.

 What is MiCA compliance?